sigasi/SigasiProjectCreator/README.md

 * **`.f` file**: `convertDotFtoSigasiProject.py [--layout=default|simulator] <project_name> <dot_f_file.f> [<project_folder>]`

 With `.f` files, the default project layout references all files in place.
 The project folder must contain all HDL files in the project.
 An alternative *simulator-like* layout uses a folder per library, which contain links to the HDL files.
-In that case, the project folder must be an empty folder.
+In that case, the project folder must be empty.

-In some cases, a CSV (Comma Separated Value) file must be created with the third party tool, after which the CSV file can be converted to a Sigasi Studio project:
+In some cases, a CSV (Comma Separated Value) file must be created with the third-party tool, after which the CSV file can be converted to a Sigasi Studio project:

 * **Quartus to CSV**: `convertQuartusProjectToCsv.tcl`